Arab Peace Initiative: The declaration

 Only ten of the twenty-two leaders invited to the March 27 Arab League summit in Beirut, Lebanon attended.
 The missing included Palestinian Authority Chairman Yasser Arafat, President Hosni Mubarak of Egypt, and King Abdullah of Jordan.
 Ariel Sharon's government, despite American and European pressure, had told Arafat that he would not be allowed to return if he left for the summit.
 The lack of participation led Australian Broadcasting Corporation reporter Tim Palmer to label the summit "emasculated".

 The Arab League members unanimously endorsed the peace initiative on March 27.
 It consists of a comprehensive proposal to end the entire Arab–Israeli conflict.
-It provides in a relevant part:
+It provides in relevant part:

 Crown Prince Abdullah of Saudi Arabia made a speech to the Arab League on the day of its adoption saying that:

 The initiative refers to United Nations General Assembly Resolution 194, which emphasizes the return of Palestinian refugees to Israel.
 In a compromise wording, it states that the League supports any negotiated settlement between Israel and Palestinians and does not mention the term "right of return".